-Intraspinal opioids (eg, morphine 5 to 10 mg epidurally or 0.5 to 1 mg intrathecally for acute pain) can provide relief, which is prolonged when a hydrophilic drug such as morphine is used; they are typically used postoperatively.
-Implanted infusion devices can provide long-term neuraxial infusion.
+Intraspinal opioids (eg, morphine 5 to 10 mg epidurally or 0.5 to 1 mg intrathecally for acute pain) can provide relief, which is prolonged when a hydrophilic drug such as morphine is used; they are typically used perioperatively.
+Implanted infusion devices can provide long-term neuraxial infusion, usually for cancer-related pain.
 These devices can also be used with other drugs (eg, local anesthetics, clonidine, ziconotide).

-The elderly are more sensitive to opioids and are predisposed to adverse effects; opioid-naive elderly patients typically require lower doses than younger patients.
+Older patients are more sensitive to opioids and are predisposed to adverse effects; opioid-naive older patients typically require lower doses than younger patients.
 Neonates, especially when premature, are also sensitive to opioids because they lack adequate metabolic pathways to eliminate them.

-For moderate, transient pain, an opioid may be given prn.
-For severe or ongoing pain, doses should be given regularly, without waiting for severe pain to recur; supplemental doses are given as needed when treating cancer pain.
+For moderate, transient pain, an opioid may be given as needed.
+For severe or ongoing pain, doses should be given regularly, without waiting for severe pain to recur; supplemental doses are given as needed when treating cancer pain Pain Adverse effects are common in patients receiving any cancer therapy, particularly cytopenias, gastrointestinal effects, and tumor lysis and cytokine release syndromes.
+Patients may also have... read more .
 The doses for patients with chronic noncancer pain are typically decided case by case.